damomarco/receipt_tracker/docs/roadmap.md

     -   **Risk (Medium)**: Requires abstracting all UI strings into resource files and implementing a library for translation management.
 It's a significant upfront effort and requires ongoing maintenance.

 -   **Integration with Budgeting Apps**:
-    -   **Description**: Provide options to export data in formats compatible with popular budgeting applications (e.g., YNAB, Mint).
+    -   **Description**: Provide options to export data in formats compatible with popular budgeting applications (e.g., YNAB).
     -   **Reward (Medium)**: Increases the app's value by making it part of a user's broader financial ecosystem.
 Caters to power users.
-    -   **Risk (Low)**: This is primarily an extension of the existing CSV export functionality.
+    -   **Risk (Low)**: This is primarily an extension of the existing CSV/JSON export functionality.
 The main work is researching the specific formats required by other apps.